AGCoL

 Un-toggled: Each species is allocated the same amount of space, e.g. for two species each one gets exactly half the circle.

-The popup menu has:
+The All blocks (default) popup menu has:

 All blocksShow all blocks